By Mark Stone, Training Manager

 There are a small handful of companies that make natural and synthetic esters, including Cargill, ABB, M&I Materials and GE Prolec, to name a few.
 By far, one of the most popular alternative fluids in today’s market is Cargill’s FR3.
 One of the biggest drivers behind the popularity of FR3 and other natural and synthetic esters is the fluid’s high flash point (330°C) and fire point (360°C).
 This is more than double what mineral oil filled transformers can stand, making them great fluids for both indoor and outdoor transformer placement.

 Over the years, the transformer industry has seen little change.
-The shift in fluids is one of the bigger changes we have seen in years, and everyone is extremely interested in learning as much as they possibly can about these natural and synthetic ester fluids.
+The shift in fluids is one of the bigger changes we have seen in years, and there is extreme interest in learning as much as they possibly can about these natural and synthetic ester fluids.

 Another factor driving popularity is their biodegradability.
 Biodegradable fluids are more suitable for sensitive areas like dams and any property close to water.
 By choosing these fluids, you will avoid investing large sums of money on containment structures to hold 110% of nameplate gallons.
 Environmentally speaking, because these fluids are biodegradable, leaks or failures of units will have a much lower environmental impact than what we see with traditional transformer fluid.
 FR3, for example, contains no petroleum, halogens, silicones, or sulfurs, making the cleanup easier and less expensive than that of typical transformer mineral oils.
 As a result, this type of fluid is very desirable to insurance companies.
 For example, companies like FM Global are offering incentives and encouraging some industrial manufacturers to retrofill or replace all their oil filled units with these high fire point, less flammable, natural or synthetic ester fluids.